cncf/wg-serverless/workflow/spec/spec.md

 Metadata information should not affect workflow execution.
 Implementations have the choice to act upon metadata info or ignore it.
-Metadata can be useful for things like documentation, content management, authentication, translation, logging, etc.
+Metadata can be useful for things like documentation, content management, authentication, translation, logging, etc (basically things above and beyond core workflow execution).

 The metaData property is a map with keys  of type string and values of type object.